Home / Bosnia and Herzegovina Electronic Signature Compliance Explanation

 Traditional signatures are typically required in the following scenarios:

-• Legal matters involving family law and inheritance law, requiring written form or meeting more stringent formal requirements;
+• Legal matters involving family law and inheritance law, which require written form or meet more stringent formal requirements;

-• Other situations where the validity of declarations of intent or legal acts requires official notarization, verification of authenticity by a court or notary, or notarization of documents;
+• Other situations where the validity of declarations of intent or legal acts requires official notarization, verification of authenticity by a court or notary public, or notarization of documents;

-• Declarations of intent, legal matters, or documents requiring official certification, including verification of authenticity by a court or notary, or notarization for registration in land registries or other official registers;
+• Declarations of intent, legal matters, or documents requiring official certification, including verification of authenticity by a court or notary public, or notarization for registration in land registries or other official registers;

 • Warranty statements issued by individuals in the fields of handicrafts, business, or professional qualifications.